tito-arch/BABC-2/content/post/anywhere-on-earth-in-under-an-hour-spacexs-plan-to-revolutionize-transportation.md

 ---
 # Anywhere on Earth Under one hour.

 On July 16 - 1969, the Apollo 11 crew landed on the moon total crew of 3. **Neil Amstrong**, **Michael Collins**, and **Edwin Aldrin**.
 How they managed to do this is still a mystery.
 The trip took 3 days 3 hours 49 minutes.
 Everything worked so fine and 54 years later nobody has ever achieved that again.
-The code was written in **C** by Computer Scientist**** Margaret Elaine Hamilton code which was so flawless that we suspect the whole landing was fake and filmed.
+The code was written in **C** by Computer Scientist **Margaret Elaine Hamilton**. code that was so flawless that we suspect the whole landing was fake and filmed.
 There was no debugging, good laptops, or great IDE.
 Everything was written in books.
 Here is the source code.

 ![](https://lh7-us.googleusercontent.com/Dpqv95DzWPokcFFwlq2oqXM_FpTrqHqQMHgCp_gK5aecfuMJ6DjfPcwrP5-TkUZpwEP-CX4d_9d_lX92H7ga3OIOb8U9k7To-3Erok17yGA9_3vIzsffxVoY7Q1AjPhxehbN3ilF_v1RhjZ_nYbMvvA)